0Raptor/AnsibleWebController/README.md

 echo "ansible ALL=(ALL:ALL) NOPASSWD:ALL" >> /etc/sudoers

 # disable ssh login to user
-echo "Match User ansible" >> nano /etc/ssh/sshd_config echo "        PasswordAuthentication no" >> nano /etc/ssh/sshd_config
+echo "Match User ansible" >> /etc/ssh/sshd_config
+echo "        PasswordAuthentication no" >> /etc/ssh/sshd_config

 # STOP! complete step 5 first - then enter the last two commands on the managed node